Laser therapy clinics

 Weight Management Clinics

-Our free nurse clinics also extend to weight clinics.
 Obesity can be a contributing factor in contracting many serious illnesses such as cancers, heart and kidney disease and diabetes.
 And more than 50% of the UK’s pets are deemed to be overweight.
-At 387 Vets, we are dedicated to helping your pets enjoy optimum health, which is why we have introduced a new referral system to encourage overweight pets to attend our weight clinics – and begin the journey to more energy, increased life expectancy and a happier, healthier life!
+At 387 Vets, we are dedicated to helping your pets enjoy optimum health, which is why we have introduced a referral system to encourage overweight pets to attend our weight clinics – and begin the journey to more energy, increased life expectancy and a happier, healthier life!

 You’ll be asked to complete diet and lifestyle questionnaires to return before your first clinic with your dedicated qualified nurse.

-You’ll receive great on-going free weight loss and nutrition advice, and clinics include:
+You’ll receive great on-going weight loss and nutrition advice, and clinics include:

 - Learning how to body condition score your pet